meshtastic/firmware/docs/software/nrf52-TODO.md

 - turn on security for BLE, make pairing work
 - make power management/sleep work properly
 - make a settimeofday implementation
-- make a file system implementation (preferably one that can see the files the bootloader also sees)
+- make a file system implementation (preferably one that can see the files the bootloader also sees) - use https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.3.0/lib_fds_usage.html?cp=7_5_0_3_55_3
-- make ble endpoints not require "start config", jsut have them start in config mode
+- make ble endpoints not require "start config", just have them start in config mode
 - measure power management and confirm battery life
 - use new PMU to provide battery voltage/% full to app (both bluetooth and screen)
 - do initial power measurements

 ## Items to be 'feature complete'

+- good power management tips: https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/optimizing-power-on-nrf52-designs
 - call PMU set_ADC_CONV(0) during sleep, to stop reading PMU adcs and decrease current draw
 - do final power measurements
 - backport the common PMU API between AXP192 and PmuBQ25703A